BlueQuartzSoftware/DREAM3D/Source/Plugins/UCSB/Documentation/UCSBFilters/SampleVolume.md

 ## Description ##
 This filter makes a copy of the dataset, picks a region of the specified dimensions at random, writes it to the specified location, and loops.
-Only the voxel data is copied and written.
+The voxel data is copied and written.
+The surface mesh data is copied and written only if selected.

 ## Parameters ##
 | Name             | Type |